A question I often get asked by students is, “What is the best digital marketing book?”

 There are plenty of great books on copywriting, including classics like Gary Halbert’s “The Boron Letters” and David Ogilvy’s “Confessions of an Advertising Man.”
 My personal recommendation however would be to start with “StoryBrand” for a more holistic and modern take on how to delight your customers with your digital marketing creative.

-Too often businesses position themselves as the hero in the story.
+Too often businesses and the business owner position themselves as the hero in the story.
 What customers really need is a guide who can help them successfully solve their problems.
-Miller will help you use content to make your customer the hero of your story and how to create your digital marketing assets accordingly.
+Miller will help you use content marketing to make your potential customers the heroes of your story and how to create your digital marketing assets accordingly.

 10. Getting Everything You Can Out of All You’ve Got by Jay Abrahams